ZCHAnalytics/K8s-resume-with-tf-azure-pwsh/README.md

 With a [service manifest](5-service-apache.yaml)

 ## Step 6: Implement Configuration Management by add a feature toggle
-- [x] Create a ConfigMap with the data FEATURE_DARK_MODE=true.
+- [x] Create a ConfigMap with the data FEATURE_DARK_MODE=true
-- [x] Deploy ConfigMap.
-- [x] Update Deployment to include the environment variable from the ConfigMap.
+- [x] Update Deployment to include the environment variable from the ConfigMap
 - [x] Then we need to add a 'simple feature toggle' in the application code (e.g., an environment variable FEATURE_DARK_MODE that enables a CSS dark theme).

 It turns out it was not 'simple' at all.
 The source code had either missing dependencies (probably due to five years passed since it first creation) or the relevant css and php snippets were deliberately left out to make the Challenge even more challenging.

-This was my first time using php.
-Coincidentally, my kid had asked for help with school project on html and css.
-This gave me wings to learn website building languages at speed.
+This was my first time using php and css style.
 I created very simple dark-mode css file just to demonstrate how dynamic toggles can me introduced and managed.
 However, this css style would not pass the production standards.

 If I set the toggle to false and re-apply configmap and deploy again, the website reverts to default light background.

 ## Step 7: Scale Web Application to prepare for a marketing campaign expected to triple traffic.
-- [x] Evaluate Current Load with `kubectl get pods` to assess the current number of running pods.
+- [x] Evaluate Current Load with `kubectl get pods` to assess the current number of running pods
-- [x] Scale Up: Increase replicas in deployment or use `kubectl scale deployment/ecom-web --replicas=6` to handle the increased load.
+- [x] Increase replicas in deployment or use `kubectl scale deployment/ecom-web --replicas=6` to handle the increased load
-- [x] Monitor Scaling: Observe the deployment scaling up with `kubectl get pods`.
+- [x] Observe the deployment scaling up with `kubectl get pods`

 ![image](https://github.com/ZCHAnalytics/k8s-resume-challenge/assets/146954022/8213670e-9e45-45bb-81ed-4b4b75b768e5)

 ![image](https://github.com/ZCHAnalytics/k8s-resume-challenge/assets/146954022/b74cdbc1-f1a9-4412-8795-93f30ba9e78f)

 ## Step 8: Perform a Rolling Update to include a new promotional banner for the marketing campaign.
-- [x]    Modify the web application’s code to include the promotional banner.
+- [x]    Modify the web application’s code to include the promotional banner
-- [x]    Build and Push New Image.
+- [x]    Build and Push New Image
-- [x]    Rolling Update: Update deployment with the new image version and apply the changes.
+- [x]    Rolling Update: Update deployment with the new image version and apply the changes
-- [x]    Monitor Update: Use `kubectl rollout status deployment/<name>` to watch the rolling update process.
+- [x]    Use `kubectl rollout status deployment/<name>` to watch the rolling update process.

-Again, as in step 6, there was not code for a promotional banner, so I added a zany snipper about trips to the Moon, with yellow background.
+Again, as in Step 6, there was not code for a promotional banner, so I added a zany snipper about trips to the Moon, with yellow background.

 ![image](https://github.com/ZCHAnalytics/k8s-resume-challenge/assets/146954022/67bc7793-10ee-46b7-b845-0600c4122734)

 ## Step 9: Roll back to the previous version.
-- [x] Identify Issue: After deployment, monitoring tools indicate a problem affecting user experience.
+- [x] Identify Issue: After deployment, monitoring tools indicate a problem affecting user experience (namely the zany yellow promotional banner).
 - [x] Execute `kubectl rollout undo deployment/<name>` to revert to the previous deployment state.
-- [x] Verify Rollback: Ensure the website returns to its pre-update state without the promotional banner.
+- [x] Verify Rollback: Ensure the website returns to its pre-update state (without the promotional banner).

 My promotional banner snippet was just a demonstration of how rolling update and rollbacks work, not for real-life scenarios.
 So was good to remove it (as moon inhabitants complained about the traffic).